timdrysdale/opal/README.md

 which is built from meshes loaded from files or from another application, such as a game engine.

-At the moment, it supports (see CHANGELOG):
+At the moment, only reflections are computed.
-* Arbitrary number of reflections.
-* Penetration (transmission).
-* Depolarization (arbitray linear polarizations, and with a little change circular/eliptic polarizations)
-* Very high angular sampling, with millions of rays per solid-angle.
-* Simultaneous transmissions from multiple transmitters to multiple receivers.

 In future releases we will add difraction.

+It supports simultaneous transmissions from multiple transmitters to multiple receivers.

-It can be used as a standalone application, as a OMNET++ module or as a Unity plugin.
+It can be used as a standalone application or as a Unity plugin.
 If used as a Unity plugin, a Unity program will send the meshes and update the transforms of the elements of the scene.
 The Unity related code can be found in our   [Veneris repository](https://gitlab.com/esteban.egea/veneris).
-The OMNET++ related code can be found in our [OMNET++ repository](https://gitlab.com/esteban.egea/veneris-omnet)

 For more information visit the [Veneris project website](http://pcacribia.upct.es/veneris).

 ## Installation

 ### Requirements
 You need a modern NVIDIA GPU and updated driver.
 CUDA 9.0 or later.
-Optix 6.0 or 5.1. gcc or Visual Studio.
+Optix 6.5 or 5.1. gcc or Visual Studio.
 CMake 3.10

 ### Install Optix
 Download Optix from the [NVIDIA site](https://developer.nvidia.com/optix) and follow instructions to install it.

-**Updated to Optix 6.0**
+**Updated to Optix 6.5**
-It has been tested with the last Optix version, 6.0, and **the performance on the same hardware has improved remarkably**, even without using RTX cores.
-With Optix 6.0 use CUDA 10.0 and requires a NVIDIA driver at least 418.30.
+It has been tested with the last Optix version, 6.5, and **the performance on the same hardware has improved remarkably**, even without using RTX cores.
+With Optix 6.5 use CUDA 10.0 or 10.1 and it requires a NVIDIA driver at least R435.80 driver or newer.
 Follow exactly the same steps as below, but with Optix 6.0 and CUDA 10.0.

 With Optix 5.1.
 Basically you need to install CUDA first, which for Optix 5.1 should be 9.0